d12frosted/elpa-mirror/gnu/cape-readme.txt

-Cape provides Completion At Point Extensions which can be used in combination with the [Corfu] completion UI or the default completion UI.
+Cape provides Completion At Point Extensions which can be used in combination with [Corfu], [Company] or the default completion UI.
 The completion backends used by `completion-at-point' are so called `completion-at-point-functions' (Capfs).
-In principle, the Capfs provided by Cape can also be used by [Company].

 You can register the `cape-*' functions in the `completion-at-point-functions' list.
 This makes the backends available